sqlsergio/DataWarehouseTest/README.md

 ### Submitting Answers

-Submit your answers in a branch in the TestQuestions.sql script and create a pull request for review.
+Please fork this repository and submit your answers for review via a pull request.